fagan2888/cs_205_project/README.md

 ### Data

-We used the Illustris TNG dataset, which is stored on Cannon in `/n/hernquistfs3/IllustrisTNG`.
-If you have a Cannon userID, access can be obtained by filling out a request form [here](https://portal.rc.fas.harvard.edu/request/grants/add).
+We used the Illustris TNG dataset, which is stored on Cannon.
+The data for the TNG100 and TNG300 datasets is also publicly available on the [TNG website](https://www.tng-project.org).

 Below is a simple schematic demonstrating the file and data organization: